DevCycleHQ/js-sdks/sdk/nextjs/README.md

 }
 ```

+### Tracking an event (server component)
+Currently, tracking events in server components is not supported.
+Please trigger any event tracking
+from client components.

 ## Advanced
 ### Non-Blocking Initialization
 If you wish to render your page without waiting for the DevCycle configuration to be retrieved, you can use the